Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Survivors may be at risk for hepatitis B (if transfused before 1972) and C (if transfused before 1993) if they received any of the blood products listed before routine blood donor screening began:

 Not all patients with hepatitis have symptoms when first infected.
 However, symptoms of hepatitis may include:

 In rare cases, liver failure can result.

-Sometimes hepatitis can resolve itself and cause no further health problems.
+Sometimes hepatitis resolves without therapy and causes no further health problems.

-People infected with hepatitis B or C as children may become chronically infected.
+People infected with hepatitis B or C as children may develop a chronic infection.
 Most people with chronic hepatitis do not have symptoms.
-But it can cause scarring (cirrhosis) of the liver and other liver problems.
-Signs of progressive liver damage include:
+But chronic infection can cause scarring (cirrhosis) of the liver and other liver problems.
+Signs of liver damage include: